 \subsubsection{Evaluation}

-The algorithm is illustrated from three classical TSP from Karg and Thompson \citep{karg}.
-The three problems are 33-city, 42-city and 57-city, which are considered large scale problems.
-The outcomes of Grave and Whinston's Algorithm and the optimal solution of the problems are presented in the table below.
-The optimal solution is retrieved from Karg and Thompson's paper.
-The results show that the approximations are within 15\% away from the optimal solution, moreover, the approximation will move closer to the optimal solution when the problem scale up.
+The algorithm is illustrated for three classical TSPs from Karg and Thompson \cite{karg}: the 33-, 42-, and 57-city problems, which are considered large-scale problems.
+The outcomes of the quadratic assignment algorithm and the optimal solution of the problems are presented in the table below.
+The optimal solution is retrieved from \cite{karg}.
+The results show that the approximations are within 15\% of the optimal solution; moreover, the approximations will approach the optimal solution as the problem scales up.